svnrnns/aurora-vue3/README.md

 ### How Reactivity works

-A call can be made reactive in Aurora, making it recall itself whenever any value of the url, headers, or params changes.
-In a case where a param is **page: 10** in the first place but then it updates to **page: 11**, if the call is set to reactive, then it will repeat the api call but using the updated param.
-This applies to url and headers as said before <br>
+A call can be made reactive in Aurora, making it recall itself whenever any value of the endpoint, headers, or params changes.
+In a case where a param is `page: 10` in the first place but then it updates to `page: 11`, if the call is set to reactive, then it will repeat the API call but using the updated param.
+This applies to endpoint and headers as well as said before <br>

-To accomplish this, set the option **reactive: true** in the config param.
+To accomplish this, set the option `reactive: true` in the config param.

 ```js
 const config = { reactive: true };
 ```

 Then make sure to be using reactive objects in the call method params.
-Use **ref/computed** for a reactive url and **reactive** for the headers and params.
+Use `ref/computed` for a reactive endpoint and the `reactive` Vue object for the headers and params.

 ```js
 const selectedLimit = ref(10);